JABaber/ST558Project/README.md

 ## Helper Functions for Creating Tibbles from Queries

+Many of the items that are returned in these lists are data frames or lists themselves.
+Thus, they require further parsing as they have items or variables of their own.
+When I convert these lists into tibbles, I need to turn these smaller lists into tibbles first, so that I can concatenate them on.
+I am going to call these “problem variables”.

+I ran into many problem variables when parsing this data.
+The `fullPokeInfo()` function returns 45 variables in total.
+Of these, I would say 30 of them are problem variables.
+Out of those 30, they are mainly text strings like Pokedex entries, locations, sprites (which are images of the Pokemon used in game), many other flavor texts (often in other languages), and more.
+I figured that not much analysis could be run on these, so I mainly focused on three of them: abilities, types, and stats.
+I wrote helper functions for each of these and ignored the others, since I figured most users wouldn’t really need them.
+However, if a user is truly curious they can still use the `fullPokeInfo()` to get a list that contains this information, then parse it from there.

+### `convertToTibble()` Function

+First is the `convertToTibble()` function.
+I will be using this to convert the “non-problem variables” into tibbles.
+It unpacks the lists and sorts them by row into a matrix, then converts it all to a data frame, then to a tibble.
+Most of the variables I use later are “non-problem variables”.

 ``` r
 # Create a function that will convert one of our output lists to a tibble.
 I can't put this
 # In the functions above because some of the objects that are returned in the list won't fit into